freemn-del/freemn-del.github.io/Q&A.md

 Your company was hired by a small healthcare provider to perform a technical assessment on the network.
 What is the best approach for discovering vulnerabilities on a Windows-based computer?
 Ans: `Use a scan tool like Nessus`

-Ted performed tool-based vulnerability assessment and found two vulnerabilities.
-During analysis, he found that these issues are not true vulnerabilities.
-What will you call these issues?
-Ans: `False positives`

 Eric, a cloud security engineer, implements a technique for securing the cloud resources used by his organization.
 This technique assumes by default that a user attempting to access the network is not an authentic entity and verifies every incoming connection before allowing access to the network.
 Using this technique, he also imposed conditions such that employees can access only the resources required for their role.
 What is the technique employed by Eric to secure cloud resources?